Desvelao/lum/README.md

 -- lum_run.lua
 return {
-    myscript = "echo \"Echoing this with lum run myscript\"", otherscript = function(app) -- can be a function with cli/app as first argument print("Hi from a function script")
+    myscript = "echo \"Echoing this with lum run myscript\"", otherscript = function(app, args) -- can be a function -- app: cli instance
+        -- args: rest of arguments passed after command script name.
+It's a table. print("Hi from a function script")
     end
 }